 With Courage, we can reclaim our government and turn the tide towards progress.

 Not yet!
 We guarantee that you’ll have coverage of statewide propositions, your Congressional representative, your state senator, and your assembly member.
 There are 58 counties in California, all of which have many layers of state and local government, from senate and assembly districts to county boards of supervisors to mayors and city council members to school boards to judges and more.
 We work with local partners to identify local races where there are strong candidates and positions to recommend to change government for the better.
 So, in many places, you’ll see recommendations of local candidates and measures to support.

 We gather information from a variety of sources to develop our recommendations.
 In no particular order, we consult:

-- Endorsements by state and local media
+- Reporting by state and local media

-- Recommendations by other CA voter guides
+- Recommendations from other CA voter guides

 - Websites that track candidate fundraising

 - Campaign websites and social media channels

 - Advocacy and lobbying partners with working knowledge of a candidate